nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 **Note:** Leena only has 2 actions available to her before the Battle Cutscene.

-  * Leena - Target Solt
-    * 3 (Check if you got the hit and if not do a 3 again to get to Level 3)
-    * Magma Bomb if you have it available
-  * Serge - Target Solt
-    * 1
-    * Fireball
-  * Leena - Target Solt
+  * Leena (Target Solt) - 3 / 3 (Pray one hits) - Magma Bomb
-    * Magma Bomb (if not yet done) or do a 1
-  * Poshul Target Solt
+  * Solt and Peppor will die their comedy skit (Do a won with Leena after if this doesn't hit)
-    * 1 / 2 / 3
+  * Poshul (Target Solt) - 1 / 2 / 3
+  * Optional Turn: Leena (Target Solt) - 2 / 2 - Magma Bomb
-  * Serge - Target Peppor
+  * Serge - (Target Solt) - 2 / 2 / 2 (Solt should die) - Fireball Peppor
+  * Leena and Poshul - empty their Stamina to refill Serge's Stamina
-    * 1 / 2 / 2
+  * Serge (Target Peppor) - 2 / 2 / 2 - Fireball if he refuses to diea
-    * Fireball
   * **SPLIT AFTER THE WIN MENU**

 Drops: